deekayen/eagleboards/_prepare/08-eagle-bor-expectations.md

 2. The Board should attempt to determine the Scout's attitude toward and acceptance of Scouting's ideals
 3. The Board should make sure that good standards of performance have been met in all phases of their life.
 4. A discussion of the Scout Oath and Scout Law is in keeping with the questioning.
-5. Be sure the candidate recognizes and understands the value of Scouting in his home, unit, school and community.
+5. Be sure the candidate recognizes and understands the value of Scouting in their home, unit, school and community.
 6. The Scout should be encouraged to talk - don't ask questions answerable with a simple yes or no.

 ## The Board of Review